-Is it just me, or does the adobe village in the "Americans" art bear a striking resemblance to the village that stood in the Iverson Gorge in the late 1940s and into the 1950s?
+Is it just me, or does the adobe village in the "Americans" art bear a striking resemblance to the "Indian Village" that stood in the Iverson Gorge in the late 1940s and into the 1950s?

-The Iverson Ranch's Adobe Village appeared regularly in movies and TV shows during the decade or so that it was in place in the heavily filmed Iverson Gorge, roughly 1944-1954.
+The Iverson Ranch's Indian Village appeared regularly in movies and TV shows during the decade or so that it was in place in the heavily filmed Iverson Gorge, roughly 1944-1954.